LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 Client Interacts With Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Despite being separated from each other, the client application still relies on interactions with the data through the web API.
+Despite being separated from each other, the client application still relies on interactions with application data through the web API.
 A front-end client must ultimately present data to an end-user.
 This means the client must request a representation of the data from the web API.
 After the client receives the representation, it is parsed, styled and rendered to the user.

 .. admonition:: Note

-   A web API interacts with, or *is consumed by*, by a client application.
+   A web API interacts with, or *is consumed by*, a client application.
 This process involves transferring data representations and instructions like creating, reading, updating and deleting.

 Responsibilities of a Web API